ouspg/tls13tutorial/README.md

 The project attempts to follow the standard [RFC8466](https://datatracker.ietf.org/doc/html/rfc8446) as closely as possible in naming conventions and data structures when converting the standard into Rust implementation.

-The implementation is not likely the most efficient in terms of performance, or might not apply the best cryptographic practices.
+The implementation is not likely the most efficient in terms of performance, or might not apply all the best cryptographic practices (e.g. constant times).
 It leaves cryptographic operations mostly for external libraries, and we just generate some cryptographically random bits.

 In this project, we are more interested in the TLS protocol in byte level and how to implement decoders, create functional tests for them and integrate fuzzing straight from the beginning.

 Most of the data structures and their encoders have been provided.
-The logic to implement the handshake, error checking and decoding is left mostly for the student.
+The logic to implement the complete handshake, error checking and decoding is left mostly for the student.

 ## Quickstart for Rust

 We do not provide teaching for the language itself, but we can help on many issues.
-If you have programmed with any low-level language, you should be able to grasp the basics quickly.
+If you have programmed with any low-level language, you should be able to grasp the basics quickly, if the Rust is still unknown.

 If you fight with the compiler, it is just preventing potential bugs from the runtime instead.
 You have to adapt the idea that data is always owned.